massive-oss/haxe-react/readme.md

 ### Avoidable renders warning

-Setting `-D react_render_warning` will enable runtime warnings for avoidable renders.
+Setting `-D react_runtime_warnings` will enable runtime warnings for avoidable renders.

 This will add a `componentDidUpdate` (or update the existing one) where a **shallowCompare** is done on current and previous props and state.
 If both did not change, a warning will be displayed in the console.